sofia-torres-v/sofia-torres-v/README.md

 Frontend Developer
 ------------------

-👩‍💻 I am a Frontend Web Developer, passionate about visual design and fascinated with CSS.
-I have experience in creating attractive, functional and responsive websites.
-My skills include: React, JavaScript, CSS, Material UI, Figma, WordPress and Shopify.
+👩‍💻 I am a Frontend Web Developer passionate about visual design.
+I am dedicated to developing projects with a mobile-first approach that combine creativity and functionality, ensuring an intuitive and attractive experience for the user..

 * ✉️  You can contact me at [sofy.torresv@gmail.com](mailto:sofy.torresv@gmail.com)